ConnectBox/RPi.GPIO_NP_CB/README.md

 This is a fork of the RPi.GPIO_NP from friendlyArm.com (https://github.com/friendlyarm/RPi.GPIO_NP).
 (The orignial of their README.md is reproduced below.)
-Changes have been made to 5 of the "C" code modules to allow it to work with armbian fusion.
-Also, errors were corrected in the event_gpio.c module to fix failing function calls due to undersized char arrarys leading to truncation of filenames.
+Changes have been made to 4 of the "C" code modules to allow it to work with armbian fusion.
+Additionally, errors were corrected in the event_gpio.c module to fix failing function calls due to undersized char arrarys leading to truncation of filenames.
+Follow the Installation instructions from the original READ.me to compile and install.

-Changed modules are:
+### Changed modules are:

   boardtype_friendlyelec.c
   boardtype_friendlyelec.h
   c_gpio.c
   py_gpio.c
   event_gpio.c

+(Note that these revisions have only been tested with a NanoPi NEO.)

 ----- Original READ.me from https://github.com/friendlyarm/RPi.GPIO_NP  -----